 Fort Peck Lake, Montana, USA

-Fort Peck Lake visitor and community guide
+- Fort Peck Lake Map

 Fort Peck Lake, located 20 miles southeast of Glasgow, Montana on Montana Highway 24, is the 5th-largest man-made reservoir by volume in the United States and is Montana’s largest lake.
 Named after an old trading post, Fort Peck Lake is one of six lakes on the Missouri River.
 The other five lakes are Lake Sakakawea, Lake Oahe, Lake Sharpe, Lake Francis Case, and Lewis and Clark Lake.
 Although sometimes drought may reduce water levels, Fort Peck Lake always offers many recreational activities, such as camping, boating, fishing, hunting, and wildlife watching.